Little Caesar (film): Plot

 Small-time criminals Caesar Enrico "Rico" Bandello and his friend Joe Massara move to Chicago to seek their fortunes.
 Rico joins the gang of Sam Vettori, while Joe wants to be a dancer.
 Olga becomes his dance partner and girlfriend.

 Joe tries to drift away from the gang and its activities, but Rico makes him participate in the robbery of the nightclub where he works.
 Despite orders from underworld overlord "Big Boy" to all his men to avoid bloodshed, Rico guns down crusading crime commissioner Alvin McClure during the robbery, with Joe as an aghast witness.
+Tony, the gang's driver who becomes distraught after the job, is later killed by the gang under Rico's orders when he goes to reveal the news to the local priest.

 Rico accuses Sam of becoming soft and seizes control of his organization.
 Rival boss "Little Arnie" Lorch tries to have Rico killed, but Rico is only grazed.
-He and his gunmen pay Little Arnie a visit, after which Arnie hastily departs for Detroit.
+He and his gunmen pay Little Arnie a visit, giving him a choice of either leaving town or having him killed, after which Arnie hastily departs for Detroit.
 The Big Boy eventually gives Rico control of all of Chicago's Northside.

 Rico becomes concerned that Joe knows too much about him.
 He warns Joe that he must forget about Olga and join him in a life of crime.
 Rico threatens to kill both Joe and Olga unless he accedes, but Joe refuses to give in.
 Olga calls Police Sergeant Flaherty and tells him Joe is ready to talk, just before Rico and his henchman Otero come calling.
 Rico finds, to his surprise, that he is unable to take his friend's life.
 When Otero tries to do the job himself, Rico wrestles the gun away from him, though not before Joe is wounded.
-Hearing the shot, Flaherty and another police officer give chase and injure and capture Otero.
+Hearing the shot, Flaherty and another police officer give chase and shoot and kill Otero.
 With information provided by Olga, Flaherty proceeds to crush Rico's organization.

 Desperate and alone, Rico "retreats to the gutter from which he sprang."
 While hiding in a flophouse, he becomes enraged when he learns that Flaherty has called him a coward in the newspaper.
 He foolishly telephones the police to announce he is coming for him.
-The call is traced, and he is gunned down by Flaherty behind a billboard – an advertisement featuring dancers Joe and Olga – and, dying, utters his final words, "Mother of mercy, is this the end of Rico?"
+The call is traced, and Flaherty confronts Rico outside the flophouse with several officers.
+The Sergeant tries to coax Rico into standing down and allowing himself to be arrested but Rico refuses and Flaherty guns him down while he hides behind a billboard; an advertisement featuring dancers Joe and Olga.
+With Flaherty standing over him, Rico utters his final words, "Mother of mercy, is this the end of Rico?"